liufuyang/note/src/efficiency/vi.md

 FX  fall to previous 'X' (f and F put the cursor on X) tX  til next 'X' (similar to above, but cursor is before X) TX  til previous 'X' (cursor is behind X)

+J   join, move next line below to the end of current line (but adds a space) Jx  join like above, and remove the added space.
 ```

 ## Editing